 Day 2 — Monday, June 29, 2026

 Full-day workshops: LM4Plan (Room 1+2), PlanRob (Room 9), HSDIP (Room 7), RIPL (Room 6).
 Afternoon-only: CASP:ER (Room 3), HPlan (Room 5).
 Morning sessions 09:00–12:30 · Lunch 12:30–14:00 · Afternoon sessions 14:00–17:30.
+Each half-day is split below into a slot before and a slot after the coffee break.

 Workshop / roomProgramme